Sampreet278/Letters/README.md

 ## Introduction
-[Letters](https://github.com/Sampreet278/Letters) is a lightweight Minecraft server plugin that lets you fully customize system messages like join, leave, death, and advancement messages with placeholders, colors, and complete control.
-Made using the [Spigot API](https://www.spigotmc.org/).
+[Letters](https://github.com/Sampreet278/Letters) is a lightweight Minecraft server plugin made using the [Spigot API](https://www.spigotmc.org/) that lets you fully customize system messages such as join, leave, death, and advancement messages with placeholder support, color formatting, and complete control.

 ---

 ### Download
 You can download the latest compiled JAR and source code from the [Releases page](https://github.com/Sampreet278/Letters/releases).
-If you would like to build the project yourself then read the [building](#building) section.
+If you would like to build the project yourself, then read the [building](#building) section.

 ---